 My wife and I purchased a leasehold house in Bolsover.
 Conveyancing and Yorkshire Building Society mortgage organised.
 I have received a letter from someone claiming to own the freehold.
 Attached was a demand for arrears of ground rent dating back to 1996.
 The conveyancing solicitor in Bolsover who acted for me is not around.
 Do I pay?

 The first thing you should do is make enquiries of HMLR to make sure that this person is in fact the registered owner of the freehold reversion.
 You do not need to instruct a Bolsover conveyancing practitioner to do this as you can do this on the Land Registry website for £3.
 You should note that in any event, even if this is the legitimate freeholder, under the Limitation Act 1980 no more than 6 years of rent can be collected.

-I bought a split level flat in Bolsover, conveyancing having been completed January 1996.
-Can you work out an approximate cost of a lease extension?
-Equivalent flats in Bolsover with over 90 years remaining are worth £216,000.
-The ground rent is £50 invoiced annually.
-The lease runs out on 21st October 2089
+I own a split level flat in Bolsover, conveyancing having been completed half a dozen years ago.
+Can you give me give me an indication of the likely cost of a lease extension?
+Comparable properties in Bolsover with a long lease are worth £185,000.
+The average or mid-range amount of ground rent is £65 yearly.
+The lease ceases on 21st October 2081

-The figure above a general guide to costs for extending a lease, but we are not able to supply a more accurate figure in the absence of detailed investigations.
+The suggested premium range that we have given is a general guide to costs for extending a lease, but we are not able to advice on a more accurate figure without more comprehensive due diligence.
 Do not use the figures in a Notice of Claim or as an informal offer.
-There may be additional concerns that need to be considered and you obviously want to be as accurate as possible in your negotiations.
-You should not take any other action based on this information without first getting professional advice.
+There may be additional issues that need to be considered and you obviously want to be as accurate as possible in your negotiations.
+Please do not move forward based on this information before seeking the advice of a professional.